DanielOgorchock/ST_Anything/HubDuino/README.md

     - Note: If using an ESP-01 for WiFi-connecticity (i.e. as a WiFi dongle/shield) with an Arduino, the example assumes you're using an Arduino MEGA 2560.
 Attach the ESP-01 to Hardware Serial "Serial1" and make sure your ESP01 has current 'AT Firmware' installed.
   - Your IDE Serial Monitor Window must be set to 115200 baud  **** Please note recent change to 115200 ****
   - With the Serial Monitor window open, load your sketch and watch the output
   - The MAC Address will be printed out in the serial monitor window.
-Write this down as you will need it to configure the Device using your ST App on your phone.
-(Note: MAC Address must later be entered with no delimeters (i.e. NO COLONS!) in the form of "06AB23CD45EF" (without quotes!))
+Write this down as you will need it to configure the Device using your web browser connected to the Hubitat hub.
+(Note: MAC Address must later be entered with no delimeters (i.e. NO COLONS!) in the form of "06AB23CD45EF" (all UPPERCASE and without quotes!))

 WARNING:  If you are using an Arduino UNO, you may need to comment out some of the devices in the sketch (in the setup() function) due to the UNO's limited 2 kilobytes of SRAM.
 Failing to do so will most likely result in unpredictable behavior.
 The Arduino MEGA 2560 has 8k of SRAM and has four Hardware Serial ports (UARTs).
 If you plan on using many devices, get an Arduino MEGA 2560, a MKR1000, a NodeMCU v1.0 ESP8266-12e, or a ESP32 board.